walterdejong/synctool/doc/chapter4.md

 * `sync_times <yes/no>`

-  Synchronize timestamps of files.
+  Synchronize modification timestamps of files.
 Every file on the node will get the timestamp identical to the file in the overlay.
   Template generated files will get the timestamp of the template.

-  This setting only works for files.
+  This setting only works for files (and special files).
-  No timestamps of links, directories, blockdevices etc. are managed.
+  Timestamps of symbolic links and directories are not managed.

   The default is: `no`.